staD020/png2prg/readme.md

  - Feature: Add -brute-force support to all charset modes.
  - Feature: Improve ECM handling by searching for invertable characters to reduce char usage.
- - Feature: Add -anim-csv support to allow for custom delays per frame.
+ - Feature: Add animation.csv support to allow for custom delays per frame.
  - Feature: Allow sids to use all memory below $0400 (thanks kbs).
  - Feature: Add -no-fade support to other displayers (thanks Shine).